hhharrisonnn/discord-bot-v2/README.md

 - `say` - Make the bot say something
 - `perms` - Check permissions
 - `avatar` - Avatar/profile picture of a user
+- `weather` - Check the weather of a location
 - `afk` - Go AFK
 - `nafk` - Return from AFK
 - `remind` - Set a reminder